ekzzzz100/Illegal_Services/README.md

 ## **Exploring IS Bookmarks database**

 - **The Website:**
-  It's the most convenient way to access IS database without any additional steps than using your browser directly.
+  The most convenient way to access IS database, requiring no additional steps beyond using your web browser directly.
   <div align="center">
   <img src="https://i.imgur.com/UVEutsE.png" alt="IS Bookmarks" style="width: 30%;">
   <br>